‘Black and Brown’ unity a complicated goal after George Floyd protests in Chicago

-Some people waved signs stating “Black Lives Matter” while others held posters proclaiming solidarity between Latino and Black communities.
+Some waved signs stating “Black Lives Matter” while others held posters proclaiming solidarity between Latino and Black communities.

 The gathering reignited a rallying cry for Black and Brown unity after video depicting Floyd’s death led to a racial reckoning across the country.
 In Chicago, shifting racial demographics, long-standing segregation and differing views on the role of police have put that goal to the test.

 Last May, as protests demanding racial justice were followed by outbreaks of looting and confrontations with police, Black and Brown unity seemed to hit a fault line.

 Hilda Franco knew anxiety and tension would build in the neighborhoods when bridges into the Loop were raised to keep crowds out.
 She started to see social media posts about people acting as vigilantes, standing guard outside of businesses in Latino neighborhoods like Little Village and Pilsen because some feared unrest and vandalism would spread from downtown.